-We are an offshore holding company conducting our operations in mainland China through our mainland China subsidiaries and the VIEs.
 We may make loans to our mainland China subsidiaries and the VIEs, or we may make additional capital contributions to our mainland China subsidiaries.
 Any loans by us to our mainland China subsidiaries, which are treated as foreign-invested enterprises under laws of mainland China, are subject to regulations and foreign exchange loan registrations of mainland China.
 For example, loans by us to our mainland China subsidiaries to finance its activities cannot exceed statutory limits and must be registered with the competent local counterpart of the SAFE, or filed with SAFE in its information system.
 We may also decide to finance our mainland China subsidiaries by means of capital contributions.
 These capital contributions must be filed with the local counterparts of SAMR and subject to registration with a local bank authorized by SAFE.
 Any medium or long-term loans to be provided by us to the VIEs must be registered with the NDRC and SAFE or their local branches.
 Further, we are not likely to finance the activities of the VIEs by means of capital contributions due to regulatory restrictions relating to foreign investment in mainland China in domestic enterprises engaged in internet content services.

-Pursuant to the Circular on the Reforming of the Management Method of the Settlement of Foreign Currency Capital of Foreign-Invested Enterprises, or SAFE Circular 19, which became effective on June 1, 2015 and the Circular on Reforming and Regulating Policies on the Control over Foreign Exchange Settlement of Capital Accounts, or SAFE Circular 16 which was promulgated in June 2016, foreign-invested enterprises may either continue to follow the current payment-based foreign currency settlement system or choose to follow the "conversion-at-will" system for foreign currency settlement.
+Pursuant to the Circular on the Reforming of the Management Method of the Settlement of Foreign Currency Capital of Foreign-Invested Enterprises, or SAFE Circular 19, which became effective on June 1, 2015 and was amended on December 30, 2019 and March 23, 2023, along with the Circular on Reforming and Regulating Policies on the Control over Foreign Exchange Settlement of Capital Accounts, or SAFE Circular 16 which was promulgated in June 2016 and amended in December 2023, foreign-invested enterprises may either continue to follow the current payment-based foreign currency settlement system or choose to follow the "conversion-at-will" system for foreign currency settlement.
 SAFE Circular 19 and SAFE Circular 16, therefore, have substantially lifted the restrictions on the usage by a foreign-invested enterprise of its Renminbi registered capital, foreign debt and repatriated funds raised through overseas listing converted from foreign currencies.
 According to SAFE Circular 19 and SAFE Circular 16, such Renminbi capital, foreign debt and repatriated funds raised through overseas listing may be used at the discretion of the foreign-invested enterprise and SAFE will eliminate the prior approval requirement and only examine the authenticity of the declared usage afterwards.
-Nevertheless, it is still not clear whether foreign-invested enterprises like our mainland China subsidiaries are allowed to extend intercompany loans to the VIEs.
-In addition, SAFE promulgated the Circular Regarding Further Promotion of the Facilitation of Cross-Border Trade and Investment on October 23, 2019, or SAFE Circular 28, pursuant to which all foreign-invested enterprises can make equity investments in the mainland China with their capital funds in accordance with the law.
-As the relevant government authorities have broad discretion in interpreting the regulation, it is unclear whether SAFE will permit such capital funds to be used for equity investments in the PRC in actual practice.
+In addition, SAFE promulgated the Circular Regarding Further Promotion of the Facilitation of Cross-Border Trade and Investment on October 23, 2019 which was amended on December 4, 2023, or SAFE Circular 28, pursuant to which all foreign-invested enterprises can make equity investments in the mainland China with their capital funds in accordance with the law.
+As the relevant government authorities have certain discretion in interpreting the regulation, it is unclear whether SAFE will permit such capital funds to be used for equity investments in the PRC in actual practice.
 See "Item 4.
 Information on the Company-B. Business Overview-PRC Regulation-Regulations on Foreign Exchange."